mkcfdc/UsenetStreamer/README.md

     [`More information about nzbcheck API`](docs/NzbCheck_Api.md)
 14. Can now work with NzbHydra2.
 Needs NZBHYDRA_URL & NZBHYDRA_API_KEY
     environment variables.
+15. No need for external webdav module.
+Reducing dependancies done to the bare minimum!

 ### How to use nzbcheck.filmwhisper.dev: